dgomes/pico_w_water_meter/README.md

 You can find the PCB source files (KiCAD) in the respective directory. (`Water Meter PCB`)

-I designed a 3D-printed adapter for the Inductive Proximity Sensor.  (`3Dadapter directory`)
+I designed a 3D-printed adapter for the Inductive Proximity Sensor to fit the JANZ JT400.  (`3Dadapter directory`)

 The RPi Pico W is flashed with a micropython firmware and then you upload the project available in `src`